 A few nights ago, my daughter, who at times struggles with sleep, woke up in the middle of the night.
 It had been a weary day for me and I was hoping for sound rest.
-I've come to find out however that my baby’s cry can overcome my deepest sleep and my most intense exhaustion is no match against it.
-I hear her and all sleep fades.
-And so it was on this particular night.
+I've become aware however that my baby’s cry can overcome my deepest sleep and my most intense exhaustion is no match against it.
+I hear her and all sleep fades...and so it was on this particular night.

 This midnight scene in my daughter’s room seemed a fitting analogy for God’s own care for His children.
 But for some reason, I couldn't think of the Scripture that would settled this as truth in my mind.
 I let the thought go and proceeded to soothe my daughter to sleep.